 We review:

-While we are not tax preparers, we can coordinate with your tax professional in Cleveland, OH to help you understand the tax considerations of major planning decisions.
+Although we do not prepare tax returns, we work alongside your tax professional in Cleveland, OH to clarify the tax implications of significant financial decisions.

 Legacy and Estate Planning Integration